sgherbst/svreal/README.md

+**NOTE**: Please check out the **v1** branch for the latest work.
+These updates will be merged into the master branch soon, coinciding with a release on PyPI.

+---

 # Introduction

 **svreal** is a SystemVerilog library to facilitate real number computation on an FPGA.
 The user can switch between a fixed-point implementation (for synthesis or simulation) and a floating point implementation (for simulation) by changing a single flag.
 The details of the fixed-point implementation are mostly hidden from the user: it is usually only necessary to define the range of the real-valued state variables and module I/Os.
 Common operations such as addition, multiplication, comparison, and conditional assignment are all supported.